Management (MGMT)

 Fall: All Years

-MGMT 426 Procurement and Inventory Management Credits: 3
+MGMT 426 Strategic Sourcing and Logistics Management Credits: 3

 MGMT 440 International Management Credits: 3